PowerDNS/pdns/docs/modes-of-operation.rst

 increased although signatures are updated.
 To compare also the RRSIGs, PowerDNS sets the DO flag when querying the SOA on the Primary.
-Setting the DO flag may trigger truncated responses and the SOA check should fall-back to TCP.
-As this fall-back is currently not supported in PowerDNS, freshness checks may fail.
+Setting the DO flag may trigger truncated responses and the SOA check should fall back to TCP.
+As this fallback is not currently supported in PowerDNS, freshness checks may fail.
 If it is known that the Primary always increases the serial on signature changes, signature comparison can be turned off by disabling :ref:`setting-compare-signatures-on-zone-freshness-check`.
-This will disable the DO flag and should work around the truncate issue.
+This will disable the DO flag and should work around the issue with truncate.

 When the freshness of a domain cannot be checked, e.g. because the master is offline, PowerDNS will retry the domain after